-The purpose of this course is to prepare students to exercise leadership in data analytics and decision support projects.
+The purpose of this course is to prepare students to exercise leadership in data analytics and decision system projects.
 The topics and skills to be taught are drawn from data science, decision science, operations research, design science, project management, and system architecture.
-The organizing principle of the course is a process view of a typical decision support project: Understand the need, design the database, transform the data, visualize the data, develop the decision support, and design the user application.
-We demonstrate how ethical considerations can be raised through use-cases and an awareness of the misuse of data visualization.
+The organizing principle of the course is a process view of a typical data-driven decision system project: Understand the need, design the database, transform the data, visualize the data, develop the decision system, and design the user application.
+We demonstrate how externality and ethical considerations can be raised through use-cases and an awareness of the misuse of data visualization.
 Conceptual topics are illustrated with case studies, practical applications, and software implementations.
-Students also conduct a term-long team design project culminating in a prototype web-based, database-supported, decision support tool.
+Students also conduct a term-long team design project culminating in a prototype web-based, database-supported, decision system.
+We use the R language with the tidyverse family of packages (ggplot, dplyr, stringr, purr, and shiny) together with MySQL.

 On completion of this course, students should be able to: